numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 In correspondence to the implementation steps summarized in NEP 41, this is structured into following sections:

-1. :ref:`DType class: <dtype_class>` The class hierarchy, its relation to the Python scalar types and important attributes.
+1. The `DType class`_ section describes the class hierarchy, its relation to the Python scalar types and important attributes.

-2. *Casting and common DType:* to provide for example the functionality which allows casting from one dtype to another:
+2. `Casting and common DType`_ to provide for example the functionality which allows casting from one dtype to another:

    .. code:: python

        >>> arr = np.arange(10)
        >>> arr.astype(UserDType)

-3. *Array-coercion:* describing the implementation and API to allow creating and filling an array, for example:
+3. `Array Coercion`_ describing the implementation
+   of item access and storage as well as finding the correct shape and dtype when creating an array.
+For example:

    .. code:: python

        arr = np.array(["string", "long string"])

-   or instead create an array with a user defined ``Categorial`` DType.
+   has to find the correct string length.

-4. *Public C-API:* definition, to allow users to define their own DTypes based on the previously introduced methods and functionality.
+4. `Public C-API`_ defines the design concepts, to allow users to define their own DTypes based on the previously introduced methods and functionality.

 Summary – DType Class
 """""""""""""""""""""

-The following pseudo-code lists the main methods defined in the sections below to provide an overview for the final result.
+The following pseudo-code lists the main attributes defined in the sections below.
+These are given here to provide an overview of the final result.
 The Python methods here are illustrative; this is not the Python API, which will need to be proposed in a later NEP.
 For readability they're presented as Python methods, with